Anglican Diocese of Southwark: Geographical extent

 In other ecclesiastical use, although having lost religious orders in the English Reformation, the diocese has the London home of the Archbishop of Canterbury and records centre of the Church of England in the diocese, Lambeth Palace.

 Bishops

-Alongside the diocesan Bishop of Southwark (Christopher Chessun), the diocese has three area (suffragan) bishops: Rosemarie Mallett, area Bishop of Croydon; Martin Gainsborough, area Bishop of Kingston; and an area Bishop of Woolwich (vacant).
+Alongside the diocesan Bishop of Southwark (currently vacant), the diocese has three area (suffragan) bishops: Rosemarie Mallett, area Bishop of Croydon; Martin Gainsborough, area Bishop of Kingston; and Alastair Cutting, area Bishop of Woolwich.
 Since 1994 the Bishop of Fulham (currently Jonathan Baker, since 2013) has provided 'alternative episcopal oversight' in the diocese (along with those of London and Rochester) to those parishes which reject the ordination of women to the priesthood.
 Baker is licensed as an honorary assistant bishop in Southwark diocese in order to facilitate his ministry there.

 Several other bishops are licensed as honorary assistant bishops in the diocese: